Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Experiments

+Figure~\ref{fig:radial_error} shows error as a function of radial distance for key benchmarks.
 RMN achieves uniformly low error across all radii, while MLP error increases near the singularity as $r \to 0$.
 This difference is critical for physics applications: the singularity region often determines solution quality, for example when stress intensity factors in fracture mechanics are extracted from near-tip fields.
 An MLP that achieves good global RMSE may still fail catastrophically in the local singularity region.
 RMN's structure-matched basis ensures accuracy precisely where it matters most.

 A distinctive feature of RMN is the interpretability of learned exponent spectra.
 Figure~\ref{fig:exponent_spectra} shows the learned coefficient-exponent pairs for three benchmarks.
 For the 2D $r^{-1}$ benchmark, the dominant exponent is $\mu = -0.997$ with coefficient $a = 0.998$.
 This recovers the target function $f(r) = r^{-1}$ to high precision.
 The remaining exponents have near-zero coefficients, indicating the network has correctly identified the target as a single-power function.
 For the 2D $\log r$ benchmark, the log-primitive coefficient $c_0 = 1.002$ dominates, with the log-exponent $\mu_{\log} = 0.003 \approx 0$.
 This confirms numerically exact logarithmic representation through the limiting mechanism.